Pomona College's Department of Art History guides its majors as they create works of art and interpret visual imagery critically and historically.

 The thesis must be prepared on a word processor and printed on good-quality 8 ½ x 11-inch paper in the Times New Roman font at 12-point size.
 The text must be double spaced with adequate margins (1" all around).
 Students must use footnotes, numbered consecutively chapter-by-chapter and single-spaced (with superscript numbers).

 Theses ought to be of a length that will allow the writer opportunity to develop her/his topic fully, taking into account the limits on time that a one-credit course comprises.
-Normally a senior thesis in art history will run about 60 pages.
+A senior thesis will be a research paper c.
+30 pages in length, excluding front matter and back matter.

 Theses will include (in this order):